 The Pololu Wixel is a general-purpose programmable module featuring a 2.4 GHz radio and USB.
 You can write your own software or load precompiled, open-source apps onto the TI CC2511F32 microcontroller at the heart of the Wixel, turning it into a wireless serial link, data logger, or whatever you need for your current project.
 With 29 KB of available flash and 4 KB of RAM, the Wixel is even suitable as the main controller for a robot or other system.
 This version ships with 0.1" male header pins installed as shown.

-Compare all products in Computer Interface or Wireless or Wixels.
+Compare all products in Computer Interface or Wixels.